azyabagoff/minishell/README.md

 To launch minishell, write "make" command and then write "./minishell" command in the directory, where Makefile is located.

-Full subject of the project is in subject.en.pdf
+Full subject of the project is in the "subject.en.pdf" file.